Telectronics: Development of the pacemaker

 In 1971 Telectronics commenced testing samples of a new type of energy source for pacemakers, the lithium cell (lithium battery) being developed by Wilson Greatbatch and in 1972 commenced development of a range of integrated circuits capable of operation from the 2.8 volts of the cell while providing a stimulating pulse of 4.5 volts.
 The combined technologies of a lithium cell, integrated circuits, hermetic titanium casing and an 0.5 millisecond pulse was first used clinically in 1974 in the model 120 pacemaker which was state of the art for that time.
-In 1981 a study of 28,669 Telectronics lithium powered implants showed a cumulative survival of 99.88% and a MTTF of 12,260 months.
+In 1981 a study of 28,669 Telectronics lithium powered implants showed a cumulative survival of 99.88% and a mean time to failure (MTTF) of 12,260 months.
 The longest surviving model 120 was electively explanted in 1993 after 17 years of operation.

 Control of Telectronics was gained in 1967 by Nucleus Holdings.
 Telectronics Inc. was incorporated in the US in 1974, and in 1977 commenced US manufacture from the former General Electric facility in Milwaukee, later relocating to Denver.
 A manufacturing plant was also established at Châtellerault France, in 1978.

 Pacific Dunlop

-In 1988 Nucleus Limited was acquired by Pacific Dunlop.
-At that time Nucleus Limited contained offshoots such as Telectronics, Medtel, Ausonics, Domedica and Cochlear Pty Ltd. Cochlear Limited which developed the cochlear implant was floated on the Australian stock market.
+In 1988 Nucleus was acquired by Pacific Dunlop.
+At that time Nucleus Limited contained offshoots such as Telectronics, Medtel, Ausonics, Domedica and Cochlear.
+Cochlear Limited which developed the cochlear implant was floated on the Australian stock market.
 Pacific Dunlop was hoping to diversify away from so-called rustbelt companies.
 At the time of acquisition, Telectronics was number 2 in the worldwide pacemaker market.

 In January 1995, Telectronics was forced to recall thousands of model 801 atrial "J" leads by the Food and Drug Administration leading to the company having to eventually settle legal claims at a cost of hundreds of millions of dollars.
 The cause of the recall was a "J lead" electrode, utilizing a rigid stylet within the helix of the electrode lead, inherited by the company in acquisition of pacemaker lead manufacturer Cordis Corporation of Miami.
 The inherent dangers arising from incorporation of a rigid stylet had been demonstrated by Telectronics, Sydney, in 1967.

-In 1996 Pacific Dunlop sold most of the assets of Telectronics Limited to St Jude Medical of Minnesota and Telectronics Pty Limited is now a shelf company TPLC Pty.
+In 1996 Pacific Dunlop sold most of the assets of Telectronics to St Jude Medical of Minnesota and Telectronics Pty Limited is now a shelf company TPLC Pty.
 Ltd. Pacific Dunlop restructured in 2001 becoming Ansell with the high cost of the Telectronics settlement being a contributing factor in the decision.